marwan-gharib/tech-nest-backend/README.md

 ### Add Product
 **Endpoint**: `POST /products/add.php`

 **Description**: Adds a new product.
+If a product with the same `name` and `category_id` already exists, the API increases its `stock` by the provided `stock` instead of creating a new record.
+If an image is provided, the product's image may be updated.
 Requires admin privileges and a valid token.

 **Request Body**:
 ```json